openedx-unsupported/edx-developer-docs/docs/extending/xblocks.rst

 Finding the ``usage_id``
 ========================

+.. link to "Finding the Usage ID for Course Content" changed because now it is external

 The ``usage_id`` is the unique identifier for the problem, video, text, or other course content component, or for sequential or vertical course container component.
 There are several ways to find the ``usage_id`` for an XBlock in the LMS, including viewing either the staff debug info or the page source.
-For more information, see
-:ref:`opencoursestaff:Finding the Usage ID for Course Content`.
+For more information, see `Finding the Usage ID for Course Content <https://edx.readthedocs.io/projects/open-edx-building-and-running-a-course/en/latest/course_features/lti/lti_address_content.html#finding-the-usage-id-for-course-content>`_.

+..
+The following section was copied from the file edx-documentation/tree/master/en_us/shared/dev/Section_XBlock_URL.rst.

 Example XBlock URLs
 ===================